TransEmpiric/iso-web-template/src/main/java/com/transempiric/transView/README.md

                 /*
                  ***********************************************************
                  **************** resourceLoader  **************************
-                 * Spring ResourceLoader for retrieving JavaScript Files.
+                 * Spring ResourceLoader for retrieving JavaScript Files
+                 * and templates.
                  * OPTIONAL
                  * Default: new DefaultResourceLoader()
                  ***********************************************************/